 Kristin is a Baltimore native who has been performing jazz since 2009.
 She is currently working on two projects.
 The first is Songs of Peggy, a program consisting of songs Peggy Lee recorded throughout her career and original songs by Lee.
 The second is Sway with Me, a program of Latin jazz tunes, and highlights songs written by Antonio Carlos Jobim.

-JMH sings and plays guitar on the track.
+Howard sings and plays guitar on the track.
 Ron DiSilvestro plays drums and also produced, recorded and mixed the music.
 The other musicians are Manny Hampton (keys), Josue Santiago (bass), and Josh Nussbaum (guitar).

-JMH competed in the sixth season of NBC’s The Voice.
+Joshua competed in the sixth season of NBC’s The Voice.
 He is not the only Voice contestant to call Forge Recording home.
 Matthew Schuler (Team Christina Season 5), Nadjah Nicole (Team Blake Season 9) and Gina Costanzo (team Blake Season 10) have all produced major projects at Forge Recording.

 Gina was selected by Blake Shelton on The Voice in 2016.
 When not performing she spends time collaborating in the studio with producer Digital Crates.